spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-setup-xdebug-profiling.md

 ## Next steps

-Once you have deployed your application, you can use NewRelic APM to monitor its performance in real time.
-If still you haven't done it, see the "New Relic" section in the [Configure services](https://docs.spryker.com/docs/scos/dev/the-docker-sdk/202212.0/configure-services.html#new-relic) guide.
+Once you have deployed your application, you can use NewRelic APM to monitor its performance in real-time.
+If you still haven't done it, see the "New Relic" section in the [Configure services](https://docs.spryker.com/docs/scos/dev/the-docker-sdk/202212.0/configure-services.html#new-relic) guide.